-As of December 31, 2019, 11 public entities, filling 9 Board seats with 2 government agencies serving ex-officio positions and 2 Associate Members, were approved members of the Authority as follows:
+As of December 31, 2020, 11 public entities, filling 9 Board seats with 2 government agencies serving ex-officio positions and 2 Associate Members, were approved members of the Authority as follows:

-Reclamation District 108 Westside Water District Placer County Water Agency/ Colusa County Water District City of Roseville Sacramento County Water Agency/ County of Colusa City of Sacramento California Department of Water Resources County of Glenn Glenn-Colusa Irrigation District TC 4 Districts (Associate Member) Tehama-Colusa Canal Authority Western Canal Water District (Associate U. S. Bureau of Reclamation Member)
+Reclamation District 108 Westside Water District Placer County Water Agency/ Colusa County Water District City of Roseville Sacramento County Water Agency/ County of Colusa City of Sacramento County of Glenn California Department of Water Resources Glenn-Colusa Irrigation District TC 4 Districts (Associate Member) Tehama-Colusa Canal Authority Western Canal Water District (Associate U. S. Bureau of Reclamation Member)

-The Authority is a public entity district and therefore, falls under the guidelines of a special district governmental entity.
+The Authority is a public entity special district and therefore, falls under the reporting guidelines of a special district governmental entity as outlined by the California State Controller's Office.
 The Authority is governed by a board of directors that consists of one representative of each member.